 Does he have enough money to pay for it?

-All coming up on this edition, Sean Hannity Show.
+We'll get to that all coming up on this edition, Sean Hannity Show.

-All right, hour two, Sean Hannity Show, 800 941 Sean.
+All right, hour two, Sean Hannity Show, 800-941.

-If you want to be a part of this extravaganza, we're gonna have Roger Stone in the next hour in our news roundup hour uh later today, but four days ago, pre-dawn raid, 17 vehicles, including armored tactical trucks, roll up to Roger Stone's house.
+Sean, if you want to be a part of this extravaganza, we're going to have Roger Stone in the next hour in our news roundup hour later today.

-You have heavily armed federal agents dressed in SWAT gear, surround his house, draw their weapons, pound on the door.
+You have heavily armed federal agents dressed in SWAT gear surround his house, draw their weapons, pound on the door.

-This this is not in any way, he's not a ruthless gangster.
+Roger Stone, this is not in any way, he's not a ruthless gangster.

 He's not a drug kingpin.

-You know, he's not a ma mafia leader.
+You know, he's not a mafia leader.

 He's being charged with lying to Congress.

-We've gone through a long list of people That we repeat that have lied to Congress that get away with it, and we don't have equal justice under the law.
+We've gone through a long list of people that we repeat that have lied to Congress that get away with it, and we don't have equal justice under the law.

 When is her door going to get knocked down?